Festival preview: 10 shows & workshops to check out at Les Rencontres d’Arles this summer

 Visiting Les Rencontres d’Arles

-Les Rencontres d’Arles photography exhibition runs from July 4 to September 25 in Arles, France with a variety of exhibitions and workshops for practicing photographers.
+Les Rencontres d’Arles photography exhibition runs from July 4 to September 25 in Arles, France with a variety of artist exhibitions and workshops for practicing photographers.
 An exhibition day pass starts at 29 € online and 34 € at the box office; those under 18 are free.
 Workshops vary in price.
 Tickets are for sale at multiple locations throughout the city; see this link for more information.

 The town of Arles has a train station, making it easily accessible from other cities such as Avigon, Aix-en-Provence, as well as Marseille for those flying in.
 Train tickets are available through SNCF